 History was the past…till it guided me to the future of leadership

-I know I am candid as I say this, and may even have touched a raw nerve - but am I not right?
+I know I am candid as I say this, and may even have touched a raw nerve.
 And now for my moment of confession.
 At Vakils we are close to our 75th anniversary and this train of thought happened exactly for this reason.

 Firms seldom document their histories.
-Too bad, because history is so much more than the balloons and streamers of celebration.
+History is so much more than the balloons and streamers of celebration.
 To anyone’s argument that it is what lies ahead that is important, I say – how can you hope for the future if you cannot celebrate and learn from the past?

 And so I hit the pause button and did a deep-dive into Vakils’ past.
 I came up with some incredible memories of generations of people who truly envisioned and shaped the organization, pioneered many firsts, and built an incredible culture, values and behaviors.
 And, in the process, I have reinforced a simple but vital truth – my renewed understanding of our past totally energized me for the future I am planning to shape.

-Then came our pioneering and creative greeting cards which will remain our signature.
 It had a proud purpose too – to promote Indian art.
-Works of great contemporary Indian painters (Hebbar, Bendre, Hussain, Ara, Chavda, Sabavala, Akbar, Padamsee, and many more) featured on our cards and calendars.
-Paintings from world-renowned museums (Victoria & Albert-London, National Museum-New Delhi, Bharat Kala Bhavan-Banaras, Prince of Wales Museum-Mumbai) made their way as a fine collection Indian miniatures in print.
-Our Frolic cards, in collaboration with Mickey Patel, was a game-changing idea that won us accolades.
+Works of great contemporary Indian painters featured on our cards and calendars.
+Minitature paintings from world-renowned museums (Victoria& Albert-London, National Museum-New Delhi, Bharat Kala Bhavan-Banaras, Prince of Wales Museum-Mumbai) made their way as a fine collection Indian miniatures in print.
+Our Frolic cards, in collaboration with Mickey Patel won us accolades.

 But it was more than just promoting art.
 Mounted on Indian hand-made paper, it had a social purpose of furthering the budding hand-made paper industry.
 Later, as we forged a partnership with V-Care Foundation, we carried their message of hope for cancer patients – and used part of the sale amount of these cards to provide medical support for underprivileged cancer patients.